coderefinery/modular-type-along/README.rst

 3. What would you recommend your colleague who starts in the same programming language?
 4. How do you deal with code complexity in your projects?
+5. What do you know now that you wish somebody told you earlier?

 Data